oakeley/PDB-EnzymeAnalyzer/README.md

    - Volume (number of grid points × grid spacing³)
    - Surrounding residues within 8Å
    - Hydrophobicity and charge distribution

-**Real-world analogy**: Like finding all the parking spots around a building by checking which areas are surrounded by walls but still accessible.

 **Key Methods**:
 - `find_binding_sites()`: Main cavity hunter